Managing QSEHRA Allowances for 2026: Guidelines and Key Enquiries

 3. Implementing and Updating Allowances for 2026

-Reflect updates starting January 2026: Any changes made for the 2026 plan year must adhere to the required notice obligations to ensure the updated allowance is reflected in January.
+You will want to make the contribution amount updates prior to January 1.
+Any changes made for the 2026 plan year must adhere to the required advanced notice obligations of the program.

 Post-announcement customization: Once the 2026 limits are defined, you can establish custom contribution structures for your employees.
 Note that no custom amounts can be set until the official limits are published.